-- Contracted with the Dakota County Soil and Water Conservation District (SWCD) to provide administrative, education, technical assistance, and project implementation functions and to act as a public liaison for the organization. - Assisted Ramsey Conservation District, City of Saint Paul, and BWSR staff in review and development of the Lilydale Regional Park Brickyard Area - North Knob stabilization project.
-This project is utilizing BWSR Disaster Recovery and Assistance Program (DRAP).
-This project will reduce erosion through a steep and severely eroded ravine and bluff. - Participated in the Landscaping for Clean Water (LCW) workshop series and funded three classes in partnership with the Dakota SWCD.
-Through this program 72 people attended an introduction class to learn about the benefits of raingardens, native gardens, and native shoreline plantings.
-Along with the other LCW classes, this effort resulted in 31 residents of the LMRWMO attending the LCW design workshops to create project 17 project designs.
-The LMRWMO then provided \$250 grants for 13 conservation projects to be installed by those participants.
-The LMRWMO also provided funding for technical assistance to be provided by the Dakota SWCD for those watershed residents.
-See www.dakotaswcd.org/gis-app.html for locations and descriptions of completed projects. - Participated for the first time in the Freshwater Society's Master Water Stewards program.
+- Participated in the Freshwater Society's Master Water Stewards program.
 Two community members were sponsored to participate in the program to become Lower Mississippi River WMO Master Water Stewards.
-These volunteers will complete over a hundred hours of coursework in 2017 and 2018, complete a capstone project, and then provide ongoing annual volunteer and community outreach services for the LMRWMO. - Participated in and provided funding to the Metro WaterShed Partners Clean Water MN program, a coalition of public, private and non-profit organizations in the Twin Cities metro area that promotes public understanding through collaborative educational outreach that inspires people to take action to protect and improve their local water resources. - Distributed stormwater educational articles from Clean Water MN to Member cities for use in social media, newsletter, website, and print public education and outreach materials. - Updated the LMRWMO website to add information on water monitoring efforts by the LMRWMO.
-Maintained an up to date LMRMWO website to communicate water resource related information and additional educational information to the public regarding the current activities of the LMRWMO, available programs, as well as relevant information on the Mississippi River and other organizations. - Applied for and received a 2017 Metropolitan Council stormwater management grant in partnership with the City of South St. Paul for underground storage and infiltration pipe gallery and tree trenches project at Seidls Lake.
+These volunteers will complete over a hundred hours of coursework in 2018 and 2019, complete a capstone project in coordination with the LMRWMO and then provide ongoing annual volunteer and community outreach services for the LMRWMO. - Participated in and provided funding to the Metro Watershed Partners Clean Water MN program, a coalition of public, private and non-profit organizations in the Twin Cities metro area that promotes public understanding through collaborative educational outreach that inspires people to take action to protect and improve their local water resources. - Distributed stormwater educational articles from Clean Water MN to Member cities for use in social media, newsletter, website, and print public education and outreach materials. - Updated the LMRWMO website to add information on water monitoring efforts by the LMRWMO.
+Maintained an up to date LMRMWO website to communicate water resource related information and additional educational information to the public regarding the current activities of the LMRWMO, available programs, as well as relevant information on the Mississippi River and other organizations. - Organized a Mississippi River educational boat tour and presentations for LMRWMO Board members, City contacts, and other stakeholders.